greg-and-adam/python-geomark/README.rst

    ``git clone [-b x.y.z] https://github.com/pauperpythonistas/python-geomark.git``

-2. the cd into the directory where this repository was cloned
+2. The cd into the directory where this repository was cloned

    ``cd /path/to/python-geomark``